weaviate/weaviate-io/developers/weaviate/concepts/data.md

 - [Configuration: Schema](../manage-data/collections.mdx)
 :::

-## Overview

-This document lays out how Weaviate deals with data objects, including how they are stored, represented, and linked to each other.

 ## Data object nomenclature

-Each data object in Weaviate always belongs to a Class, and has one or more Properties.
+Each data object in Weaviate belongs to a `collection` and has one or more `properties`.

-Weaviate stores _data objects_ (represented as JSON-documents) in _class-based collections_, where each object can be represented by a machine learning _vector_ (i.e., an embedding).
+Weaviate stores _data objects_ in _class-based collections_.
+The data objects are represented as JSON-documents.
+Objects normally include a vector representation that is derived from a machine learning model.
+The _vector_ is also called an _embedding_ or a _vector embedding_.

 Each _class-based collection_ contains objects of the same _class_, which are defined by a common _schema_.

-Let's unpack this with an example.

 ### JSON documents as objects

 Imagine we need to store information about the following author: Alice Munro.

-The data about this author can be represented in JSON like this:
+The data about this author is represented in JSON like this:

 ```json
 {